innovationwizard/legislazuli/docs/ASYNC_ARCHITECTURE.md

 ## Overview

-For large PDFs (>5MB), the system uses an asynchronous processing pipeline that decouples heavy Textract processing from the HTTP response loop.
+For large PDFs (>1MB), the system uses an asynchronous processing pipeline that decouples heavy Textract processing from the HTTP response loop.
 This prevents timeouts and allows processing of 30+ page legal documents.

+The frontend automatically detects async processing and shows a progress tracker with real-time status updates.

 ## Architecture Flow

 ```
-1. User uploads PDF (>5MB)
+1. User uploads PDF (>1MB)
    ↓
 2. Upload PDF to S3
    ↓